-- (609) 380 • 0200 x313
+- 609 • 380 • 0200 x316

-English 9 - College Prep
+English I - College Prep

-English 9 - Honors
+English I - Honors

-This course is a college preparatory class for first year high school students that covers the requirements of English 9.
+This course is a college preparatory class for first-year high school students, that covers the requirements of English 9.
 It is designed with the college bound student in mind, focusing on organization, study & test taking skills in addition to the study of genres in literature

-English 10 - College Prep
+English II - College Prep

-English 10 - Honors
+English II - Honors

 The purpose of this course is to provide the continuation of instruction in English skills for those tenth grade students who plan to attend college.
 Critical competencies in all discourse areas will be developed with strong emphasis on the critical analysis of literary forms.
 The course will be thematic in approach, and writing will be explored as a process.
 Students will be encouraged to work independently and collaboratively.
 The course will provide the student with an overview of literary genres of varying length and complexity.
 These forms will include essays, biographies, autobiographies, poetry, drama, the short story and the novel.
-These genres will presented, looked at, and analyzed in thematic, social, and historical contexts.
-Also, vocabulary and preparation for the HSPA will be included.
+These genres will be presented, looked at, and analyzed in thematic, social, and historical contexts.
+Also, vocabulary and related ELA writing will be included.
 The use of technology, both as a learning resource and in writing, will be implemented on a regular basis.

-English 11 - College Prep
+English III - College Prep

-English 11 - Honors
+English III - Honors

-English 12 - College Prep
+English IV - College Prep

-English 12 - Honors
+English IV - Honors